trdroid/Android-Examples/Services/README.md

 A service is an Android component that runs in the background without any user interaction.

-onBind() allows to bind an activity to a service.
-This allows the activity to directly access members and methods of the service.
+The *onBind()* method allows the service to be bound to an activity which allows the activity to directly access members and methods of the service.

-onStartCommand() is called when the service is explicitly started using the startService() method
+The *onStartCommand()* method is called when the service is explicitly started using the *startService()* method

-onDestroy() is called when the service is stopped using the stopService() method
+The *onDestroy()* method is called when the service is stopped using the stopService() method

-The service code runs in the main thread.

 ### Execution

 A service runs on the main thread.
 It should not run for more than 5 seconds.

+## NonSticky Services

+## Sticky Services

+The sticky flag, Service.START_STICKY, allows the service to be restarted by Android even if there are no pending intents.

+When a service is restarted, the onCreate() and onStartCommand() methods are called with a null intent.

 > Executing a long running task